edgelesssys/constellation/rfc/014-terraform-provider.md

         # through Terraform, such as a VPC.
         # and in-cluster Kubernetes API endpoint, e.g. for Kubelets
     }
-    attestation_variant = "azure-sev-snp" # merging with '.attestation' is not possible due to struct parsing (nested data structure and simple string) attestation = data.constellation_attestation.attestation # or provide manually crafted values measurements = data.constellation_attestation.measurements # or provide manually crafted values }
+    attestation = data.constellation_attestation.attestation # or provide manually crafted values
+}

 # constellation_cluster provides: